-Successful completion of the degree presupposes successful appointment by the International Mission Board to do the field portion of the degree, unless given special permission by the Dean to go with another organization.
+Successful completion of the degree presupposes successful appointment by the International Mission Board to do the field portion of the degree, unless given special permission by the Dean to serve with another organization.

 This concentration combines a strong theoretical emphasis with practical field-based learning.
 After completing basic Master of Divinity courses on campus, students complete the field-based portion of the degree, while serving on a two or three-year international field assignment abroad under the supervision of a veteran missionary or church planter.

 Students must meet the requirements for missionary appointment and be appointed by the IMB.
-The appointment must involve two years of service.
+The appointment must involve a minimum of two years of service.
 The placement in most cases must include: (1) involvement with starting new congregations and/or developing a strategy for a people group, and (2) a carefully monitored supervisory relationship with a veteran church planter or missionary.
-Students should apply for appointment at least one year before the proposed beginning date of missionary service and should carefully plan the sequence of courses in order to coordinate with the proposed beginning date of missionary service.
+Students should apply for appointment at least one year before the proposed beginning date of missionary service and should consult their academic advisor to plan the sequence of courses in order to coordinate with the proposed beginning date of missionary service.

-During the student's field assignment, he or she will have the option of taking two modular courses taught on a rotating basis at an international loctation.
+During the student's field assignment, he or she will take two modular courses taught at an international location.

 |Course Title||Course Number||Hours|

 |Biblical Greek I and II or||GREEK 3313 and 3323||6|

 |Biblical Hebrew I and II||HEBRW 4313 and 4323|